friedkeenan/tfm-proxy-loader/README.md

 ## Usage

-To use this loader, simply replace the normal SWF you use for the game with the `TFMProxyLoader.swf` file.
-If using the Steam version of Transformice, this means opening the local files for the game and replacing the contained `Transformice.swf` file with the `TFMProxyLoader.swf` one (renaming it to `Transformice.swf`).
+To use this loader, you need to load the `TFMProxyLoader.swf` file.
+If you're using the Steam version of Transformice, this means you should open the local files for the game and replace the contained `Transformice.swf` file with the `TFMProxyLoader.swf` one (renaming it to `Transformice.swf`).

+Upon loading, there will be buttons for the following games:

+- Transformice
+- Dead Maze
+- Bouboum
+- Nekodancer
+- Fortoresse

-By default, the game will try to connect to `localhost` on port `11801`, so you should run a proxy listening there, for instance a proxy from [caseus](https://github.com/friedkeenan/caseus).
-Then, you should just launch the game normally, and it will connect to the proxy as if connecting to the normal server.
-From there the proxy can do whatever it wants.
+Clicking a button will load that game and make it connect to `localhost` on port `11801`.
+You should run a proxy listening there, for instance a proxy from [caseus](https://github.com/friedkeenan/caseus).
+The game will launch normally, and it will connect to the proxy as if connecting to the normal server.

+## Dealing with Flash's Security Measures

+If you run the loader in an AIR runtime, like the Steam version of Transformice does, then you can skip this section.
+Otherwise, there are additional security-related things to fuss about with.

-It is recommended to run the loader as an AIR application (which the Steam version of the game does), because otherwise the game will request a socket policy file for `localhost:11801` (following the normal flow of trying port `843` first and then trying the destination port, `11801`).
-If you know a way of disabling this behavior please let me know.
+When not running in an AIR runtime, the loader will require a policy file for the domain of the game being loaded.
+All games have this (for instance, Transformice's: https://www.transformice.com/crossdomain.xml), *except* for Fortoresse, causing it to fail to load.
+Additionally every game will request a socket policy file for `localhost:11801` (following the normal flow of trying port `843` first and then trying the destination port, `11801`).

+If you're using the standalone projector and running the loader from a file however, you can disable all that behavior.
+You can place a file at the corresponding location for your platform:

+- Windows: `%AppData%/Macromedia/Flash Player/#Security/FlashPlayerTrust/TFMProxyLoader.cfg`
+- MacOS: `~/Library/Preferences/Macromedia/Flash Player/#Security/FlashPlayerTrust/TFMProxyLoader.cfg`
+- Linux: `~/.macromedia/Flash_Player/#Security/FlashPlayerTrust/TFMProxyLoader.cfg`

+The file's contents should be the path of the directory which contains the proxy loader, so for instance if the loader's path is `/path/to/TFMProxyLoader.swf`, then the contents of the config file at the above location should be `/path/to`.

+This will allow Fortoresse to load and stop all the games from requesting a socket policy file.
+If you know any other way to accomplish this, please let me know.

 ## Extension Packets

 The loader sends certain custom packets which are not included in the vanilla protocol.
 These packets are called "extension" packets and have the following format:

 - Their ID is `(255, 255)`.
-This seems to be safe from the game.
+This seems to be safe from the vanilla protocol.
 - The packet body contains a nested packet.
     - The data starts with a string (in Actionscript think `writeUTF`/`readUTF`), representing the ID of the nested packet.
     - The rest of the data is the packet body of the nested packet, marshaled according to the nested ID.